vo0doO/SheetsDB/README.md

 SheetsDB.getSheetIds( url ) - returns array of sheet names and sheets ids of specified spreadsheet

 Connection.spreadsheet() - returns connected spreadsheet

-Connection.table( ref, types ) - returns Table, 'ref' is the name or the id of the sheet, types are optional here
+Connection.table( ref, types ) - returns Table, __ref__ is the name or the ID of the sheet, types are optional here

 Connection.timeZone() - returns the time zone for the spreadsheet

 Table.get() - reads all data from the table